JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Conditional/ternary operators</strong> are used to write if/else statements in shorter amount of code.
 These are expressions.
 - `console.log(BACKSLASH I like to drink ${age >= 18 ? "wine" : "water"}BACKSLASH);`
 - The `?` indicates the IF STATEMENT PART and the `:` indicates the ELSE STATEMENT PART.
 Remember the `${}` are template literals.
-- The turnary/conditional operators are perfect for taking a quick decision
+- The turnary/conditional operators are perfect for taking a quick decision.
+It is actually better to use ternary or logical operators instead of if statements.
+Instead of doing if/else statements, it is also even better to use more if statements (without the else/if).

 - Expressions produce values, whereas statements are bigger pieces of code which do not produce a value (such as an operator).
 Examples of statements are 'if else statements' and 'switch statements'.
 Statements end in semi-colons.
 GO BACK TO THEORY LECTURE AROUND SWITCH STATEMENTS, NOT SURE WHY I HAVE NO NOTES FOR THIS.

 - 3 weeks off - a little worried to get back into it just in case I forgot everything (:

 - <strong>OBJECTS</strong> - can define <strong>key (variable name)</strong> value pairs.
 Instead of Arrays using the square brackets, you would use the curly brackets to define the object.
+- It is good practice not to use arrow functions in objects (as they won't get access to the 'this' keyword in the object).
 - The object name is called the key, whereas the amount of items in the object are called properties.
 - These are the most fundamental concepets in the javascript language.
 - We use objects to group together different variables that belong together.